The First Steps

 - Organizing past and current artwork, assessing existing artwork, and supporting the development of new work and projects - Documenting artwork (photography, layout design) and brainstorming / strategizing on its presentation

-- Building the portfolio, selecting work, determining order, assigning titles and descriptions
+- Building the portfolio, selecting work, determining order, titles and descriptions

 - Developing extra art assignments required by specific programs (home test for RISD, Cooper Union, etc.)